 Each Fund's portfolio turnover rate is calculated by dividing the lesser of purchases or sales of portfolio securities for the fiscal year by the monthly average of the value of the portfolio securities owned by the respective Fund during the fiscal year.
 The calculation excludes from both the numerator and the denominator securities with maturities at the time of acquisition of one year or less.
 High portfolio turnover involves correspondingly greater brokerage commissions and other transaction costs, which will be borne directly by a Fund.
 A 100% turnover rate would occur if all of a Fund's portfolio securities were replaced once within a one-year period.
-During the fiscal years ended November 30, 2018 and November 30, 2019, the Copeland Risk Managed Dividend Growth Fund's portfolio turnover rate was 30% and 244%, respectively, of the average value of its portfolio.
-The portfolio turnover rate for the Copeland Risk Managed Dividend Growth Fund for the fiscal year ended November 30, 2019 was significantly higher than the previous two years because of sector signal changes, in addition to prevailing market conditions during the past year.
-For the fiscal years ended November 30, 2018 and November 30, 2019, the Copeland International Risk Managed Dividend Growth Fund's portfolio turnover rate was 96% and 147%, respectively, of the average value of its portfolio.
-For the fiscal years ended November 30, 2018 and November 30, 2019, the Copeland SMID Cap Dividend Growth Fund's portfolio turnover rates were 26%, and 22% respectively, of the average value of its portfolio.
+During the fiscal years ended November 30, 2020 and November 30, 2021, the Copeland SMID Cap Dividend Growth Fund's portfolio turnover rates were 49% and 35% respectively, of the average value of its portfolio.
+During the fiscal years ended November 30, 2020 and November 30, 2021, the Copeland Dividend Growth Fund's portfolio turnover rate was 170% and 34%, respectively, of the average value of its portfolio.
+The portfolio turnover rate for the Copeland Dividend Growth Fund for the fiscal year ended November 30, 2021 was significantly lower than the previous year because of the change in the Fund's strategy implemented in November 2020 to no longer utilize sector signals to determine whether a sector is expected to appreciate or depreciate in value.